BRajendra10/node-JS/bookserver/readme.md

 npm install
 ```

-3. Add a `.env` file in the root directory with the required environment variables:
+3. Add a `.env` file in the root directory:

 ```
 PORT=5000